VERIFY BEFORE RELYING

 Methodology

-This checklist was built from DBPR's Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida real estate page, Pearson VUE's Florida DBPR fact sheet, and the existing Pass Florida exam-day cluster.
-Official claims are limited to physical test-center testing, arrival time, identification, course certificate or accepted equivalent, closed-book rules, calculator restrictions, exam timing, and Pearson VUE change or cancellation timing.
+This checklist was reviewed against the current Department of Business and Professional Regulation (DBPR) Real Estate Sales Associate Candidate Information Booklet, Pearson VUE's Florida Real Estate page, Pearson VUE's Florida DBPR fact sheet, and the existing Pass Florida exam-day content cluster on June 27, 2026.
+The post is scheduled for re-verification by December 27, 2026 on a 6-month regulatory cadence to match the DBPR Candidate Information Booklet and Pearson VUE Florida Real Estate page refresh windows.
+Official claims are limited to physical-test-center testing, no-walk-in testing, arrival time, identification, legal-name/account accuracy, course certificate or accepted equivalent, certificate validity window, closed-book rules, calculator restrictions, exam timing, and Pearson VUE change or cancellation timing.

 Sources